rstudio/team-admin.rstudio.com/docs/rstudio-workbench/startup-and-packages.md

 Signs of success:

-* You have configured RStudio Server to install binaries from the RStudio demo instance of Package Manager
+* You have configured RStudio Workbench to install binaries from the RStudio demo instance of Package Manager
 * You have installed some packages and observed that there is no compilation step.